Sallie Mae’s 1-2-3 Approach to Paying for College

 - Grants: Colleges, states, and the federal government provide funds to students based on need.
 Complete the Free Application for Federal Student Aid (FAFSA) early to maximize your chances of receiving grants.

 - Work-study: These part-time jobs allow students to earn income while in school.
 Make sure to submit your FAFSA to be considered for work-study programs.

 2. Explore federal loans.

-Federal loans are made by the government, available to everyone without assessment of ability to afford, are taxpayer funded and most need to be paid back with interest.
+Federal loans are made by the government, available to everyone without assessment of ability to pay them back, are taxpayer funded, and most need to be paid back with interest.
 Students can apply by completing the FAFSA.

 3. Consider a responsible private loan.

-Private student loans can bridge the gap between income and savings, scholarships, grants, federal aid, and the cost of attendance.
+Private student loans can bridge the gap between income and savings, scholarships, grants, federal aid, and any remaining higher education costs.